 More About this Program

-Our blended program format consists of four consecutive half-day class sessions, starting at 11:00 a.m.
-EST. The in-person course content will be delivered in a format that consists of live streaming class sessions (see schedule below) with individual or team assignments to be completed outside of class meetings.
+Our virtual program format consists of four consecutive half-day class sessions, starting at 11:00 a.m.
+EST. The in-person course content will be delivered in a format that consists of live-streamed class sessions (see schedule below) with individual or team assignments to be completed outside of class meetings.
 The class sessions and group discussions will be held using Zoom video-conferencing, which has been extended into a virtual teaching system.
 This technology creates a virtual classroom where: